Interdepartmental Strategic Initiatives

 Alternatives: In the case that the proposal for equipment is not supported, describe the alternative options for using existing equipment of different specification or at other locations.

 Small award requests are usually invited each term while main award requests are usually invited in Michaelmas and Trinity terms only.
-This fund is now open to applications for small awards.
-The deadline is 12 noon Wednesday 16 January.
+This fund is now open to applications for small (up to £10K) and main awards.
+The deadline is 12 noon Wednesday 1 May.